api3dao/signed-api/packages/performance-test/README.md

 use the CLI:

 1. Install the AWS CLI.
-2. LogID into AWS CLI (or just paste the short-term credential ENV variables to the console).
+2. Log into AWS CLI (or just paste the short-term credential ENV variables to the console).
-3. Use the CLI functions `aws cloudformation create-stack` and `aws cloudformation delete-stack`.
+3. Use the CLI functions `aws cloudformation create-stack ...` and `aws cloudformation delete-stack ...`.

 The rest of the instructions assume you are using the CLI and are logged in.